Swetrix/selfhosting/clickhouse/README.md

 This folder contains Clickhouse configurations to optimise the performance of the database.
+You can apply them by mounting the files to the corresponding locations in the Clickhouse container depending on your needs.

 ## disable-user-logging.xml